 The most difficult levels involve the sorts of subtle rule interactions that make you feel as through you’re exploiting bugs in the game.
-In this way, a difficult Baba is You level has a similar appeal to a technical CTF challenge without requiring the domain knowledge.
-The kinds of enumeration and experimentation required to complete levels reminds me of a complex exploit chain.
+In this way, a difficult Baba is You level has the appeal of a technical CTF challenge without the domain knowledge requirement.
+The enumeration and experimentation required to complete levels remind me of a complex exploit chain.

-More generally, Baba is You rewards a programmer mindset.
+More generally, Baba is You rewards you for applying a programmer mindset (the vaunted “computational thinking”).
 Like in most (sensible) programming languages, verbs are more important than nouns.

 PUSH have intrinsic meanings and behaviours, whereas

-ROCK are largely interchangeable symbols.
+ROCK are interchangeable symbols.
 In the easier levels, there’s often nothing stopping you from making

 FLAG IS YOU and